Voyageurs: Food

 When traveling, the voyageurs did not have time for hunting or gathering.
 They carried their food with them, often with re-supply along the route.
 A northern canoe with 6 men and 25 standard 90-pound packs needed about four packs of food per 500 miles.
 A voyageur's day was long, rising before dawn and travelling before their first meal.
 Voyageurs typically ate two meals a day.
 Most of their diet consisted of a few items from a short list of food used for provisioning voyageurs.
 One was pemmican, consisting primarily of dried meat (pounded into small pieces) mixed with fat.
 Another was rubaboo or other dishes made from dried peas.
 Salt pork was more prevalent on the eastern routes.

 Montreal-based voyageurs could be supplied by sea or with locally grown crops.
 Their main food was dried peas or beans, sea biscuit and salt pork.
 In the Great Lakes area, some maize and wild rice could be obtained locally.
 By the time trade reached what is now Winnipeg, the pemmican trade developed.
-Métis would go southwest onto the prairie in Red River carts, slaughter buffalo, convert the meat into pemmican, which they carried north to trade at NWC posts.
+Métis would go southwest onto the prairie in Red River carts, slaughter bison, and convert the meat into pemmican, which they carried north to trade at NWC posts.
 For people on the edge of the prairie, the pemmican trade was as important a source of trade goods as the beaver trade was for First Nations further north.
 This trade was a major factor in the emergence of a distinct Métis society.
-Packs of pemmican would be shipped north and stored at the major fur posts (Fort Alexander, Cumberland House, Île-à-la-Crosse, Fort Garry, Norway House and Edmonton House).
+Packs of pemmican would be shipped north and stored at the major fur posts Fort Alexander, Cumberland House, Île-à-la-Crosse, Fort Garry, Norway House and Edmonton House.